On the Number of Cosmic Strings: Discussion and results

-The outcome of the above reasoning focused on the most favorable case of the redshifts range of sources where the observed objects are more numerous and brighter is of course also a consequence of the small value chosen for $\Delta$.
-Thus, if we apply the same considerations to cosmic superstrings we will have significant differences due to the fact that, while the $D$ and $FD$ components of the network have tensions comparable to those of ordinary cosmic strings, the $F$ component is expected to have smaller tension, $G\mu_{F}/c^{2} \sim 10^{-8}$, for a small value of the string coupling constant ($g_{s}\sim 10^{-2}$).
-This leads to excessively small values of the lensing angle, $\delta \phi \leq 0.05^{\prime \prime}$, even in the ideal case of string segments perpendicular to the line of sight.
-As a consequence, although a small value of the string coupling constant yields an exceedingly large number of string segments ($\sim 10^{3}$) for the $F$ component even at small redshifts (down to the value $z_{l} \sim 0.6$) against the small number found for ordinary cosmic strings, models supporting a small value of the string coupling constant cannot be ruled out on the grounds of the predicted large number of the $F$ component as long as the range of small values of tension involved are still unexplored by means of current technology.
-The case of cosmic superstrings will be discussed in detail in a forthcoming paper.
-Here we merely point out that a small value of $\Delta \sim 0.09^{\prime \prime}$ also leads to temperature jumps in the CMB radiation (KS effect) no longer appreciable so that the presence of a large number of $F$ strings does not conflict with observations.
+The outcome of the above discussion is in large part a consequence of the small value of the deficit angle $\Delta$, as we have shown.
+Thus, when we apply the same considerations to cosmic superstrings we find significant differences due to the fact that for a small value of the string coupling constant ($g_{s}\sim 10^{-2}$), while the $D$ and $FD$ components of the network have tensions comparable to those of ordinary cosmic strings, the $F$ component is expected to have smaller tension, $G\mu_{F}/c^{2} \leq 1.8 \times 10^{-8}$.
+This leads to very small values of the lensing angle, $\delta \phi < 0.05^{\prime \prime}$, which prevents any optical identification even in the ideal case of string segments perpendicular to the line of sight.
+As a consequence, although a small value of the string coupling constant yields an exceedingly large number of string segments ($\sim 10^{3}$) for the $F$ component even at small redshifts (down to the value $z \sim 0.6$) against the small number found for ordinary cosmic strings, models supporting a small value of the string coupling constant cannot be ruled out on the grounds of the predicted large number of the $F$ component as long as the range of small values of tension involved are still unexplored by means of current technology.
+We will not dwell on the case $g_{s} = 0.9$, considering the relative results only by way of comparison with the interesting opposite case of small values of the string coupling constant.
+In fact, models with a small $g_{s}$, which ensure a compactification scale exceeding or equal to the four-dimensional GUT scale and lead to a low-energy supergravity, allow also to work in a perturbative regime consistently with the underlying theory.
+A small value of the deficit angle such as the one obtained for the $F$ component in the limit $g_{s}\sim 10^{-2}$, $\Delta \sim 0.09^{\prime \prime}$, leads to undetectable lensing angles.
+On the other hand, as regards the $D$ component of the network, being $G\mu_{D}/c^{2} \leq 4.5 \times 10^{-7}$, the deficit angle approaches the value $2.3^{\prime \prime}$, thus leading to detectable gravitational lensing effects for about the $80\%$ of the randomly oriented segments of $D$ strings in the entire volume considered.
+Cosmic superstrings can produce detectable $\delta \phi $ up to very short string-source distances and with a greater allowed deviation from the ideal condition for observation.

+Although $\mu_{FD} \simeq \mu_{D}$, the very small number of the $FD$ strings, leads to the conclusion that if for $D$ strings, as well as for traditional strings, gravitational lensing is expected to be a very rare event, this is even more true in the case of the Y-junctions that may form from $FD$ bound states. \\